Dirham to Philippine Peso Forecast 2026-2030: Prediction & Analysis - XS

 Volatility in Export Prices

 Data indicate that electronic integrated-circuit exports account for about a quarter of the Philippines’ total exports, which amount to about $100 billion annually.
-Gold follows, accounting for nearly 4.5%, equivalent to $4.2 billion; thus, volatility in gold prices would also affect AED PHP forecasts.
+Gold follows, constituting nearly 4.5% equivalent to $4.2 billion, thus volatility in gold prices would also impact AED PHP forecasts.

 Source: Observatory of Economic Complexity (OEC)